Smurfatron/Python-Kinesis-Data-Stream-to-S3-Example/readme.md

 1. Use a Kinesis Data Firehose delivery stream then processes the Data Stream, transform the records using a Lambda (see code in [lambda_function.py](lambda_function.py)), and put them in an S3 bucket
 2. Use a Kinesis Data Analytics application to execute a SQL query against the streaming data, then use a Kinesis Data Firehose delivery stream to put the queried subset in an S3 bucket

+**NOTE: the code in this repo is not necessarily optimized and may not use the best approach but should provide a quick and simple working example.**

 See the [wiki](https://github.com/Smurfatron/Python-Kinesis-Data-Stream-to-S3-Example/wiki) for details on setting up the services in the AWS Console

 The SQL query used in this example extracts a subset of the streaming data where the user's age is > 18: